lassefolkersen/scallop-web-browser/README.md

 # Scallop web-browser

 This repository contains the code for the Scallop web-browser.
-Note, this is not the analysis code for the Scallop CVD1 projcet, which will be released on publication.
-This code merely runs the web-interface found at <u><a href='http://www.scallop-consortium.com/'>www.scallop-consortium.com/</a></u>
+Note, this is not the analysis code for the Scallop CVD1 project, which is in a separate repository.
+This code merely runs the web-interface found at <u><a href='http://www.scallop-consortium.com/'>www.scallop-consortium.com/</a></u>.